 For a viewer who is unfamiliar with the landscapes, it is impossible to know which part of the hybrid map corresponds to Belterra versus Alberta.
 The effect of this piece reveals a modern phenomenon: We are able to collapse the distance of 9,468 miles between the two towns so that they grow to rely on each other economically, to the extent that it erases their own distinct identities.

 It’s evident that Tossin’s own identity–a Brazillian-born, Los Angeles based artist–serves as a starting point of conversation that she carries forth through her work.
 A few pieces in Stereoscopic Vision focus on political and social phenomena unique to Brazil and its people.
 In “Ladrão de Tênis (Sneaker Thief)” she displays 36 plaster casts of the interior of individually worn sneakers and adorns them with subtly recognizable stitch patterns of brand name shoes.
-Here, she reflects on the killing of people in Brazil over their sneakers and points to the class conflict brought on by the development of capitalism alongside desire fueled by materialism.
+Here, she reflects on the murders of people in Brazil over their sought-after sneakers and points to the class conflict brought on by the development of capitalism alongside desire fueled by materialism.

 “Monument to Sacolândia Brasília” also gives a glance into a Brazil on the cusp of development, but tells the narrative from the perspective of those who have aided in the modernization without reaping any benefits.
 Built in 1959, the presidential palace, Palácio de Alvorada, was the first Oscar Niemeyer building erected in Brasília, Brazil’s modern planned capital.
 The workers who helped with the palace’s construction likely lived in nearby shacks made from leftover cement bags, giving the settlement its name: Sacolândia, or Bagland.
 A year after the settlement’s establishment, an artificial lake named Paranoá was constructed in its place.

-“Monument to Sacolândia Brasília” and other works throughout Stereoscopic Vision invite viewers to critically engage with ideas of the natural and contrived in the face of global modernization.
+“Monument to Sacolândia Brasília” and other works throughout Stereoscopic Vision invite viewers to engage critically with ideas of the natural and contrived in the face of global modernization.
 Industrialization, automation, and globalization have given commodities to people from every corner of the earth.
 Many commodities, like the Ford Model T, changed lives and entire societies forever.
-They rendered distance irrelevant both for consumers of the Model T and those who lived in Belterra and Alberta, where surroundings were entirely shaped entirely by the Model T’s production.
+They rendered distance irrelevant both for consumers of the Model T and those who lived in Belterra and Alberta, where surroundings were shaped entirely by the Model T’s production.